Plaid Cymru: Beginnings

 While both the Labour and Liberal parties of the early 20th century had accommodated demands for Welsh home rule, no political party existed for the purpose of establishing a Welsh government.
 Plaid Genedlaethol Cymru (the National Party of Wales) was formed on 5 August 1925, by Moses Gruffydd, H. R. Jones and Lewis Valentine, members of Byddin Ymreolwyr Cymru (the Home Rule Army of Wales); lit. 'the Self-Rulers' Army of Wales'); and Fred Jones, Saunders Lewis of Y Mudiad Cymreig (the Welsh Movement) and D. Edmund Williams.
 Initially, home rule for Wales was not an explicit aim of the new movement; keeping Wales Welsh-speaking took primacy, with the aim of making Welsh the only official language of Wales.

+Plaid Genedlaethol Cymru's principles (translated from Welsh), as of 1925, were as followed:

+"(to) Have a Welsh Wales, That includes;", "To preserve the Welsh language as the only living language of Wales, and to restore it as the official language in public life and administration throughout Wales", "To secure for the Welsh language a central place in the educational system of Wales, from elementary school to university", they outlined that they wanted Wales to be "a self-governing nation" and they would do so by having "Control over Welsh affairs through a national parliament elected by the people", "Representation in the League of Nations and the right to determine its own relationships as a member nation among the nations of the world", "Freedom from English political domination", have "Control over all local resources within Wales".

 In the 1929 general election, the party contested its first parliamentary constituency, Caernarvonshire, polling 609 votes, or 1.6% of the vote for that seat.
 The party contested few such elections in its early years, partly due to its ambivalence towards Westminster politics.
 Indeed, the candidate Lewis Valentine, the party's first president, offered himself in Caernarvonshire on a platform of demonstrating Welsh people's rejection of English dominion.